 I don't want to bore you with the process of each and every poster I illustrated but I can't pass up the chance to share another favorite in the series.
 Jeffrey Walker was Atlassian’s first president, who sadly passed away in 2009 from cancer.
 He had a profound impact on the culture of Atlassian as a whole but especially the SF office.

 Something bold and impactful was the goal for this poster.
 A poster that would ideally last the test of time.
-A poster found in a vintage store decades later and still purchase it with no knowledge of the band, you know?
-I wanted to pay tribute to Jeffrey, his blog and the legacy he left behind with a type-focused tribute poster.
+A poster found in a vintage store decades later and still purchase with no knowledge of the band, you know?
+I wanted to pay tribute to Jeffrey, his blog, and the legacy he left behind with a type-focused tribute poster.

 “Sometimes I Think Shit Just Looks Cool”